 We believe the Quarter Place project is the best way to expand the interpretative focus of Red Hill.
 Moving beyond the story of Patrick Henry as one of the nation’s Founding Fathers and his family as plantation owners, this project focuses on the enslaved community that Henry and Red Hill relied on to work the land and enrich the family’s well-being.

 One aspect of expanding our recognition of the people who lived and worked at Red Hill, but who have been left out of its history, is to restore the African American enslaved cemetery and the Quarter Place Trail.
 The cemetery is located in a quiet corner at the end of the Quarter Place Trail.
 This is a project that needs additional funding.
 It requires historical advising and research, as well as the delicate physical endeavor of restoring the gravesites and area.
 Currently, the Research Advisory Council and Community Engagement Committees have been active in assisting Red Hill by furthering research about enslaved life and engaging local descendants.

-The name Quarter Place appears on 19th-century deeds and maps of Red Hill to describe the grouping of living quarters of the enslaved Americans and African Americans living at Red Hill from the 18th century until the mid-20th century.
+The name Quarter Place appears on 19th-century deeds and maps of Red Hill to describe the grouping of living quarters of the enslaved Africans and African Americans living at Red Hill from the 18th century until the mid-20th century.

 African American Cemetery